BazzaCuda/MinimalistMediaPlayerX/README.md

 A simple but very effective media player built around MVP's API, libMPV-2.dll

-``Minimalist Media Player`` provides both a minimalist/keyboard-operated user interface (so that on-screen controls don't detract from the video) and the controls with which to view the video in a minimalist window with the option to have no borders, window title bar/caption, progress bar, video timestamp, etc, and with the window resized to fit the video perfectly, eliminating ugly black borders/bands around the video, particularly above and below.
+``Minimalist Media Player`` provides both a minimalist/keyboard- and mouse-operated user interface (so that on-screen controls don't detract from the video) and the controls with which to view the video in a minimalist window with the option to have no borders, window title bar/caption, progress bar, video timestamp, etc, and with the window resized to fit the video perfectly, eliminating ugly black borders/bands around the video, particularly above and below.
 This provides an immersive viewing experience even when played in window mode rather than full-screen.

 ### Keyboard Controls
 ---------------------